Logarithmic sheaves of complete intersections: Introduction

-Clearly, every free regular sequence of length $k=1$ is also strongly free.
-On the other extreme case, we observe that if $\sigma$ is a regular sequence of length $k=n$, then $\calt_\sigma=\opn(e)$ for some negative integer $e$, since every rank 1 reflexive sheaf on $\pn$ is a line bundle.
-Therefore, every regular sequence $\sigma$ in $\kappa[x_0,\dots,x_n]$ of length $n$ is strongly free.
+Clearly, every free algebraically independent sequence of length $k=1$ is also strongly free.
+On the other extreme case, we observe that if $\sigma$ is an algebraically independent sequence of length $k=n$, then $\calt_\sigma=\opn(e)$ for some negative integer $e$, since every rank 1 reflexive sheaf on $\pn$ is a line bundle.
+Therefore, every algebraically independent sequence $\sigma$ in $\kappa[x_0,\dots,x_n]$ of length $n$ is strongly free.
 We provide explicit examples of free and strongly free regular sequences of length 2 in $\kappa[x_0,x_1,x_2,x_3]$, see Example \ref{free not strong} and Example \ref{strong} below.

-Regarding the middle range $1<k<n$, recall that it is notoriously hard to construct indecomposable locally free sheaves of rank $r$ on $\pn$ when $2\le r\le n-2$.
-In fact, only two examples are known, the Horrocks--Mumford rank 2 bundle on $\p4$ and Horrocks' rank 3 parent bundle on $\p5$.
-Furthermore, Hartshorne's conjecture predicts that every locally free sheaf of rank $r$ on $\pn$ with $3r < n$ splits as a sum of line bundles, which would imply that locally free regular sequences of length $k$ in $\kappa[x_0,\dots,x_n]$ are free whenever $3k>2n+3$.
+Regarding the middle range $1<k<n$, recall that it is notoriously hard to construct indecomposable locally free sheaves of rank $r$ on $\pn$ when $2\le r\le n-2$, cf. \cite[Problem 1 and subsequent paragraph]{H}.
+In fact, only two examples, up to twist and affine pullback, are known: the Horrocks--Mumford rank 2 bundle on $\p4$ and Horrocks' rank 3 bundle on $\p5$.
+Furthermore, the Hartshorne conjecture (cf. \cite[Problem 3 and subsequent paragraph]{H}) seems to indicate that every locally free sheaf of rank $r$ on $\pn$ with $3r < n$ splits as a sum of line bundles, as the vanishing locus of a general section of a sufficiently positive twist of a non-split bundle would be a good candidate to contradict the conjecture.
+This would imply that locally free algebraically independent sequences of length $k$ in $\kappa[x_0,\dots,x_n]$ are free whenever $3k>2n+3$.

-With these facts in mind, it seems natural to investigate regular sequences of length $2$ in $R=\kappa[x_0,\dots,x_n]$.
-Following two directions usually pursued in the literature concerning logarithmic sheaves for hypersurfaces, our goal is to find criteria to determine when, on the one hand, a regular sequence $\sigma=(f_1,f_2)$ is (locally) free, and, on the other hand, when the associated logarithmic tangent sheaf $\Ts$ is slope-stable.
+With these facts in mind, it seems natural to investigate algebraically independent sequences of length $2$ in $R=\kappa[x_0,\dots,x_n]$.
+Following two directions usually pursued in the literature concerning logarithmic sheaves for hypersurfaces, our goal is to find criteria to determine when, on the one hand, an algebraically independent sequence $\sigma=\{f_1,f_2\}$ is (locally) free, and, on the other hand, when the associated logarithmic tangent sheaf $\Ts$ is slope-stable.